joshuacox/mkslapd/README.md

 # mkslapd
 Make a SLAPD LDAP container PDQ

-`make run`  and you will be prompted for everything else
+`make init`  and you will be prompted for everything else

+`make run`  after this you can use the run command by itself as the init steps will be ignored

 `cp prepopulate.tempate prepopulate` and edit the files in there if you want ppolicy